Getting Started

 - Custom fields for common data points

-- Validation patterns for reference IDs and other fields
+- Validation patterns for Job Numbers and other fields

 - Built-in field selections (customer name, PO number, due date, etc.)

-An entry represents a single job, order, quote, or work item.
+A job (formerly called "Entry" pre-S86) represents a single order, quote, repair, or work item.
 Here is how to create one:

-- Navigate to New Entry — Press Ctrl+1 or click New Entry in the left sidebar.
+- Navigate to New Job — Press Ctrl+3 or click New Job in the left sidebar.

-- Enter a Reference ID — This is the unique identifier for your job (e.g.,
+- Enter a Job Number — The unique identifier for your job (e.g.,

 Q-2026-001,WO-4521, or whatever your shop uses).
-If you configured a validation pattern, GlyphFex will enforce the format. - Add comments — Describe the job, scope of work, or any notes.
+The field was renamed from "Ref ID" to "Job Number" in the S87 plain-language pass.
+If you configured a validation pattern in Workflow → Job Number Format, GlyphFex will enforce the format. - Add comments — Describe the job, scope of work, or any notes.
 This is the main text body of the entry.

 - Select a pipeline status — Choose the current stage from the pipeline dropdown.
 New entries default to the first stage.